dottydingo/hyperion/README.md

 Hyperion was designed to separate the external API representation of a data object from the underlying persistence model used to store the data.
 This has several advantages:
 * The data model can change over time.
 Since the API model is independent from the persistence model different versions of the API model can be supported.
-The persistent
+The persistent and
-API models can also evolve independently.
+API models can evolve independently.
 * The persistence mechanism can be changed without impacting the callers.
 * The caller can specify the fields to return.
 The framework will populate only the API fields being requested.
-* The caller can specify only changed fields om a write operation.
+* The caller can specify only changed fields on a write operation.
 The framework will only populate the persistent fields that were sent in the API model.

 # Underlying Architecture